Sea of Hull

-Sea of Hull is the title of a photographic installation artwork created by New York-based artist Spencer Tunick in the UK city of Hull on 9 July 2016.
+Sea of Hull is the title of a photographic installation artwork created by American artist Spencer Tunick in Hull, United Kingdom on 9 July 2016.
 The work was commissioned by the city's Ferens Art Gallery to mark Hull's status as UK City of Culture 2017.
 It also sought to bring attention to rising sea levels propelled by climate change.

 The installation featured 3,200 volunteers, each one being naked and body-painted.
 This made it the largest artwork Tunick had created in the UK, ahead of previous installations at Gateshead in 2005 and Salford in 2010.
 Volunteers had registered from around 20 countries.

 Volunteers

 Ferens Art Gallery announced plans for the installation in a call for volunteers on 30 March 2016.
 It stated an intention to gather "hundreds of naked people", although Tunick later said: "I needed around 2,500 to 3,000 [volunteers] to do this work and 3,200 came.
 I was incredibly lucky to be able to fill up streets into the distance."

 Volunteers had to be aged 18 or older.
 The call said: "In response to Hull's maritime history, Tunick's participants will wear body paint to reference the colours of the sea found in the Ferens Art Gallery's paintings.
 Sea of Hull will be presented at the gallery in 2017, during the UK City of Culture year. [...]
 Each participant will receive a limited edition print of the installation as a permanent record of involvement.
 You will only be naked for a short period of time."